Unleash/unleash/docs/sdks/dot_net.md

 title: .net SDK
 ---

-In this guide we explain how to use feature toggles in a Java application using Unleash-hosted.
+In this guide we explain how to use feature toggles in a .NET application using Unleash-hosted.
 We will be using the open source Unleash [.net Client SDK](https://github.com/Unleash/unleash-client-dotnet).

 > **Important details**
 >